 A bit pricy

-The New Balance FuelCore running shoe is one of the current trainers manufactured from New Balance.
+The New Balance FuelCore running shoe is one of the current trainers manufactured by New Balance.
 It feels more like an evolution of footwear than a simple trail running shoe, which makes it merely terrific.
 The FuelCore Sonic features a corrupt fast Boa lacing system, together with a slightly lighter upper which adds up to its magnificence.
-The outsole of this cross country running shoes is constructed from blown rubber, while its midsole makes use of the RevLite technology to offer users with a great deal of comfort.
+The outsole of these cross country running shoes is constructed from blown rubber, while its midsole makes use of the RevLite technology to offer users a great deal of comfort.
 With a midsole as responsive as that of the FuelCore Sonic, you can run without having your footwear breaking down, for hundreds of miles.